MarkCummins-SETU/Scripting-for-Cybersecurity/lab1.md

 1. Write a program that asks the user for their age, then prints:
    > You are X years old.
+   >
+2. Write a program that asks the user for two numbers, adds them, and prints the result.

+3. Write a program that asks a students for their name, age and student number and then print that information back out.
 ___

 ###  Deliverables